 With $5,000 as the limit for lawsuits in small claims courts, it unlikely you will find an attorney to accept your case.
 However, this doesn’t mean you shouldn’t consult with a personal injury attorney before filing your case.

 Each state has statutory time periods in which victims of car accidents have to settle their personal injury claims or file a lawsuit.
 This is called the “Statute of Limitations.”

-What do I do if the insurance company won’t return my calls and the Statute of Limitations is impending?
+What do I do if the insurance company is stalling and the Statute of Limitations is pending?